 Status

-Minnesota is the fastest-warming state in America, threatening our farmers, causing flooding, and costing every Minnesotan.
-Climate change is the top public health crisis of the 21st century - vying with the pandemic, affecting people of color and poor communities disproportionately.
-Minnesotans are seeing the health impacts right now - including Lyme disease, poor air quality, worsening allergies, extreme heat and mental health impacts.
+Minnesota is one of the fastest-warming states in America.
+Climate change is threatening our farmers, causing flooding, and costing every Minnesotan.
+It is also vying with the pandemic as the top public health crisis of the 21st century.
+Minnesotans are seeing the health impacts right now, including Lyme disease, poor air quality, worsening allergies, extreme heat and mental health impacts.
+These impacts are particularly significant for people of color and poor communities.
 Our children and grandchildren deserve a livable climate but we will fail to give them one unless we set science-based climate standards and then meet them.

-Setting science-based climate targets and measuring our progress is the first step toward taking the bold climate action needed.
+Setting science-based climate targets and measuring our progress is the first step toward taking the bold climate action we need.
 Unless science-based standards guide our actions, we will fail in our efforts to address the climate crisis.
-We set Minnesota’s bipartisan climate standards fourteen years ago in the Next Generation Energy Act of 2007 using the most current science, but we have learned much since then.
-We must update our standards to reflect the targets that scientists tell us are needed to avoid the worst climate impacts.
+We led the nation when Minnesota set bipartisan climate standards fourteen years ago in the Next Generation Energy Act of 2007.
+At the time, those standards were consistent with climate science, but we have learned a lot since then.
+We must now update our standards to reflect the targets that scientists tell us are needed to avoid the worst climate impacts.

-The Next Generation Climate Act, introduced by Rep. Patty Acomb (DFL-Minnetonka) does exactly that.
-It updates our climate targets and sets them based on the best available science - including a net zero greenhouse gas pollution by 2050 target.
-It requires that our governmental actions are consistent with these targets, and requires annual reporting on progress toward meeting these goals.
+Representative Patty Acomb (DFL-Minnetonka) sought to address this issue during the 2021 state legislative session by introducing the Next Generation Climate Act.
+This bill would update Minnesota’s climate targets according to the best available science - including a target to achieve net zero greenhouse gas pollution by 2050.
+It would require that our government’s actions are consistent with these targets, and require annual reporting on progress toward meeting these goals.

 MCEA position